 Once you download the app on whatever mobile or desktop device you have, you can host meetings, join meetings, and screen share in Zoom Rooms.
 Should you get invited to a meeting, you only need to click on the link sent in the meeting invite sent to you and the meeting host will handle the rest.

 Depending on the Zoom plan you are using and if you are the meeting host, you can invite hundreds of people to a meeting, record meetings for later perusal, mute the audio, kick someone off a meeting, and loads more.

 Zooming into Options

 Zoom is quite flexible.
 This flexibility is demonstrated in the fact that it can be utilized in ways that don’t involve app downloads.
 Zoom, for example, has an Outlook plugin.
 This brings with it a standard Zoom button that is pasted on the Outlook toolbar.
 Clicks on this button enable simple and easy Zoom meeting scheduling or starting.
 The aforesaid plugin is usually tweaked to work directly on Microsoft Outlook.
 It can also function as an add-in for Outlook on the net, thereby making it super painless to use.

 Zoom is also available via browser extensions.
-As of now, Zoom Firefox add-on and a Zoom Chrome extension are available.
-These lets anyone easily and quickly schedule meetings on Zoom via Google Calendar.
+As of now, a Zoom Firefox add-on and a Zoom Chrome extension are available.
+These let anyone easily and quickly schedule meetings on Zoom via Google Calendar.
 Zoom can also be used on smart TVs.
 This can be quite enjoyable, especially for those folks who have a 4K TV that’s bigger than a container ship!